bluefireoly/bluefireoly.github.io/index.md

 #### School
 In school, I have to program a lot of algorithms in order to understand their functionality.
 I learned about basic things like binary search, sorting algorithms (like insertion, selection or merge sort ([code example](./code_examples/merge_sort.md))), RAM requirement of different practices and much more.
 After we spoke about these concepts in theory, I implemented them in python or Kotlin.

+#### BlueUtils
+[BlueUtils](https://github.com/bluefireoly/BlueUtils) is a collection of utility classes which I need in a lot of cases while programming.
+As its not a secret you can look into the code if you want.
+Don't expect anything to special.
+It includes algorithms like the Midpoint circle algorithm of Horn implemented in Java, but also utility classes like the GsonConfigManager.